-There is much lovely scenery to enjoy in the Andes, and this part of it in Ecuador boasts several volcanoes – and more.
+There is much lovely scenery to enjoy in the Andes.
+The Sangay National Park in Ecuador boasts several volcanoes.

 UNESCO’s World Heritage Centre’s short description of site no. 260:

 “With its outstanding natural beauty and two active volcanoes, the park illustrates the entire spectrum of ecosystems, ranging from tropical rainforests to glaciers, with striking contrasts between the snowcapped peaks and the forests of the plains.
 Its isolation has encouraged the survival of indigenous species such as the mountain tapir and the Andean condor. “

 According to Wikipedia the park contains two active volcanoes (Tungurahua and Sangay) and also one extinct volcano El Altar.
 The highest peak is 5319 meters above sea level.
 The park further contains glaciers, volcanic landscapes, tropical rainforests, cloud forests, wetlands, grasslands, and one of the largest regions of páramo (high elevation moorlands) in Ecuador.